sacrebleu/superset-demo/ReadMe.md

 ###### Post-terraform steps

-Some manual configuration was necessary.

-1. There is a chicken and egg problem on the IAM roles for the superset user that I didn't have time to properly solve - namely, the kms key used for data encryption and decryption is created at eks cluster time, but the IAM role for the user is created as part of the helm setup.
-It would probably be better to do IAM prior to infrastructure build but given that this was a problem that emerged while I was working on the demo, I didn't feel it was worth the time to go back and rearrange everything; the existing system is good enough for a POC.

-    Thus, the KMS key policy needs manual amendment to permit the superset athena role to make use of it and a reapplication of terraform will remove the policy block that grants the superuser role access to the relevant kms key.
+1. The EKS module creates a cluster KMS key but does not make it obvious as to how to append specific permissions to the key profile during provisioning.
+I eventually removed the key creation from the eks module invocation, imported the existing resources from a prior run into terraform resources, and defined the kms key as `aws_kms_key.cluster_key` and its associated policy as  `aws_kms_key_policy.eks_cluster_policy`

+so that I could guarantee the creation of the required KMS permissions for `module.eks.cluster_iam_role_arn` and `aws_iam_role.athena_access_role.arn`

-2. Superset required a custom secret that was generated with openssl rand 16 -base64.
+2. Superset required a custom secret that was generated with `openssl rand 16 -base64`.
 This would be more useful if it were generated automatically, but there would be a chance that it could be accidentally altered during a run; superset has a defined secret rotation process that this would then violate.
+In production, I would make use of a Kubernetes External Secret linked to AWS SecretsManager for this.

 3. A superset user was manaully  created alongside the admin user.
-This user has read access to the generated data dashboard
+This user has read access to the generated data dashboard.
+In a production system, users would be in LDAP or, preferably, a SAML-federation system like OKTA that would permit external definition of roles.
+RBAC mapping could then be done between the external access control system and the internal superset roles.

-4. superset datasets and an aurora view were created manually via the superset ui.
-Ideally these would be generated as part of the superset bootstrap process.
+4. superset datasets were created  manually via the superset ui.
+Ideally these would be generated as part of the superset bootstrap process but I didn't feel discovery of this process was a useful use of time at this stage.

+5. An Athena view (Detailed further below) was created manually in the AWS Athena console.

 #### Superset Dataset Configuration

 The initial data table is based on the csv file upload.
 However, I created some derived fields which were then complex to visualise.
 I took the decision to create a separate view for the combined winning ball numbers:

     CREATE OR REPLACE VIEW lottery_winning_numbers_merged AS
     select split_part(winning_numbers, ' ', 1) as num from lottery_numbers